 The stated purpose of the ORExt is to provide the state technically adequate student performance data to ascertain proficiency on grade level state content standards for students with significant cognitive disabilities.
 A long-term goal of the program is to also provide information regarding annual student growth related to these content standards over Grades 3-8, as measured by vertically scaled assessments in ELA and Mathematics.
 The results of the assessment are currently reported in comparison to four performance levels: Level 1, Level 2, Level 3, and Level 4.
 Levels 3 and 4 denote a proficient level of performance, while Levels 1 and 2 denote performance that is not proficient.
-BRT and ODE developed a scaled scores generated by the ORExt, supported by the state's achievement level descriptors.
+BRT and ODE developed a scaled score interpretation guide to assist stakeholders in interpreting the meaning of the scaled scores generated by the ORExt, supported by the state's achievement level descriptors.
 This guidance is published in the Decision Making Related To Scaled Scores.